Doishy/Doomsday-Codex/misc/Puzzles_CH3.md

 - In hand:  Act on Impulse, Dark Ritual, Doomsday, Laboratory Maniac, Lion's Eye Diamond, Lotus Petal, Rain of Filth
 - Opponent's Life: 20
 - Your life: 18
-- Opponent has A Leyline of Sanctity in play, no other relevant interaction.
+- Opponent has a Leyline of Sanctity in play, no other relevant interaction.
 You have no land drop available.
 - Win this turn

 ### CH3.B